 - Spinach is a very rich source of chlorophyll which is linked to health benefits on the area of type 2 diabetes, obesity control or hunger management.

 - Being one of the most fiber-rich vegetables out there, spinach is very easy to digest and you won’t make you feel full after eating it.
-It doesn’t require much effort on your stomach to break it down, or on the intestines to extract all its nutrients.
+It doesn’t require much effort on your stomach to break it down, or for the intestines to extract all its nutrients.

 - In conclusion, you can’t go wrong with spinach.
 It’s good for you and so easy to cook!